-HomeBlogThe ERP Modernization Dilemma: AI Layer vs. Full Replacement in 2026
+HomeBlogThe ERP Modernization Dilemma: Layer vs. Replacement in 2026

 The ERP Modernization Dilemma: Layer vs. Replacement in 2026